Heteropatriarchy and Academia

-Stanford graduate students are invited to join us for a speaker series examining the presence of heteropatriarchy in academia.
+In this 2022 series, Stanford graduate students were invited to join us for a speaker series examining the presence of heteropatriarchy in academia.

 Our aim is to provide both structural and individual/community level perspectives.
 We will provide tools and support for navigating academia without placing the burden for institutional change on an individual’s shoulders.
 Guests speakers will present research for both a systematic view and for examples of how research may inform social and institutional change.